Author Archives: Vinodh Kumar

 Vinodh has performed a variety of roles at Robosoft including managing client enquiries and ongoing relationships.
 He is currently the Vice President and Geo Head of Europe, Middle East and Africa markets.
 In his career he has managed a diverse set of IT projects - from games & entertainment to utility services.

-Media & Entertainment Opinion
+Media, News & Entertainment

 How Over-The-Top (OTT) Players Can Get Tech-ready to Tap Into a World of New Opportunities